-12.3.2.
+12.3.1.
 Primary outcome analysis

-The main analysis will be according to the intention to treat principle and use a logistic regression model for the primary outcome of 30-day mortality, adjusting for centre as a random effect (or e.g. centres combined at a regional level if there are many small centres) and any pre-specified baseline covariates strongly predictive of outcome.
-We will run sensitivity type analyses that investigate the robustness of the findings to any patterns of missing data (expected to be negligible for the primary mortality outcome).
+The primary analysis will use a logistic regression model for the primary outcome of 30-day mortality, adjusting for centre as a random effect (or e.g. centres combined at a regional level if there are many small centres) and age (stratification variable) as a fixed effect.
+Unadjusted results will also be presented to support the findings of the primary analysis.

-12.3.3.
+12.3.2.
 Secondary outcome analysis